 The Injuries Board is flawed!

 At Gary Matthews Solicitors we receive contact from personal injury claimants all over Ireland who are confused by the correspondence they have received from the Injuries Board.
-What is evident is that the advice offered is unclear and that this system cannot be trusted.

 We have documented a range of Case Studies highlighting how this system has let down victims repeatedly.
 As a result the claim is not processed and due to time constraints many victims receive no compensation for their claim.

 Our advice to you is to always appoint a solicitor.
 We offer practical legal advice to you & can advise on all options should you wish to proceed.
 We are experts in personal injury claims & ensure you get the advice and support you need.

 Do not make the same mistake many people have previously, by appointing an expect solicitor you can be confident we will get you the best result possible.

 Complete an Enquiry Form & a member of our team will get back to you.

 Each day we receive phone calls and inquiries from confused members of the public regarding the Injuries Board process, many of whom have reached a stage were their claim is statute barred and cannot proceed simply because the advice given to them is inadequate.
 Being the victim of an accident can be a very stressful and life changing time and therefore it is vital that citizens are given the appropriate advice and a higher level of service – it is after all citizens of the country who fund The Injuries Board.